Telehealth and Occupational Therapy: A New Frontier

 While telehealth opens many doors for patients that cannot access OT services, there are a few possible cons to using it as well.

-With the increased use of technology, more patient information is online and could be compromised.
+With the increased use of technology, more patient information is online and could be compromised if it is not on a secure platform.
 Because of this, clinicians need to be hyper-aware and safeguard any patient information in order to stay “hip to HIPAA.”

 Another drawback of providing telehealth is currently the lack of OT license portability.

-At this time, OTs can only provide telehealth services to patients in states where an OT license is held.
-Obtaining and maintaining licenses in multiple states is costly and cumbersome, so at this time telehealth in one’s home state is generally the easiest option.
+At this time, OTs can only provide teletherapy services to patients in states where an OT license is held.
+Obtaining and maintaining licenses in multiple states is costly and cumbersome, so at this time telehealth in your home state is generally the easiest option.

 Some good news on this is that AOTA announced in September 2019 that they are going to work with NBCOT and the Council of State Governments to create an interstate licensure compact to make it easier for OT clinicians to practice in multiple states.